This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 std::vector<int> v2 = v1; // copy

 Of course, the overhead of copying can sometimes be very large and completely unnecessary.
-Therefore, the move constructor was introduced in C++11 to transfer the resources of one object to another.
-This significantly reduces overhead compared to direct copying.
+Therefore, C++11 introduced the move constructor to transfer an object’s resources to another object.
+This results in much lower overhead compared to direct copying.

 std::vector<int> v1 = {1, 2, 3};